-I my mind, this series gets confused with Bill Sienkiewicz Stray Toasters.
-Mostly for superficial reasons: Stray Toasters was also a squarebound painter single-creator limited series from Epic.
+I always get this series gets mixed up with Bill Sienkiewicz Stray Toasters.
+Mostly for superficial reasons: Stray Toasters was also a squarebound painted single-creator limited series from Epic.

 And they both have a final issue that has a (mostly) black cover.

 But I guess that’s where the similarities end.
 Sienkiewicz’ series was quite experimental and modern, while this is a pretty straightforward mad scientist tale.
 If you squint a bit (OK, a lot), you could see this as being a 50s B movie.

 Only with more grisliness and a more … sexually odd plot.